akshaym96/ML-Docker/README.md

 docker build -t flask-ml-app .
 ```

-This will create a Docker image named flask-ml-app.
+This will create a Docker image named "flask-ml-app"

 ## Running the Docker Container
 - After building the Docker image, you can run a container from it.